vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_mainloop.md

 Then we reset the command buffer, and start rendering commands.
 Once rendering commands is finished, we submit them to the graphics queue, and then we Present the image we just rendered to the window by calling `VkQueuePresent()`

-Lets begin the code for the renderloop.
+Let's begin the code for the renderloop.

 Next: [Programming render loop]({{ site.baseurl }}{% link docs/chapter-1/vulkan_mainloop_code.md %})